 When you finish setting a property, you need to save its value:

-If your GUI program file opens a saved FIG-file each time it runs, save (or re-save) the figure itself.
+If your program file opens a saved FIG-file each time it runs, save (or re-save) the figure itself.

-If your GUI program file creates the figure each time it runs, save the property value in your program file.
+If your program file creates the figure each time it runs, save the property value in your program file.

 bc = object_handle.BackgroundColor;